moj124/TodoList/README.md

 ### Issues to fix
 - Sorting of tasks and projects by date 'searchProjectsByName' & 'searchTasksByName' is not complete and will throw an error.
+- Assigning tasks to project is failing to update the 'tasks' property of the project object.

 ## Instructions